ligurio/awesome-ttygames/README.md

 ### [ninvaders](http://ninvaders.sourceforge.net/)

-nInvaders is a Space Invaders clone based on ncurses for ASCII output.
+is a clone of Space Invaders game.

 **Play**: ```telnet or ssh on sdf.org```